-The Library is also requesting \$1 million to begin a 6-year effort to digitize 70 million pages of pre-1978 copyright records.
+The Library is also requesting \$1 million in an effort to digitize 70 million pages of pre-1978 copyright records.
 These records are the only source of documentation of the ownership and copyright status of millions of copyrighted works.
 Today, members of the public must travel to the Library to determine a work's status or hire a local attorney to perform the search.
 Once these records are digitized, they will be available in a publicly available database that will vastly improve public access to these important records.
 Until this occurs, libraries and other institutions are stymied from digitizing parts of their collections given the uncertainty of term and ownership.
-The library community strongly supports this initiative.
+The library community strongly supports this initiative and the FY 2008 funding will permit the scanning of 10 million page images.